Questions to Ask Your Veterinarian Ophthalmologist Regarding Ophthalmology Exam Fees

 All new examinations will have slit lamp biomicroscopy and indirect ophthalmoscopy performed to detail the eyelids along with the front (anterior segment) and back (posterior segment) of your pets eyes.
 These instruments have high magnification and provide the ophthalmologist with views not observable by the naked eye or with instruments used by the general veterinarian.

 Tonometry is performed in 95% of new examinations.
 Tonometry is important to diagnose or rule out glaucoma, and can be a subtle indicator of intraocular inflammation.
 Tonometry testing can change day to day in a patient, and variables of patient restraint and excitement level can alter the findings.

 With slit lamp findings, the doctor will assess if other exam diagnostics are required for your pets eye diagnosis.
 Other exam diagnostics may include Schirmer tear testing, flourescein staining, or rose bengal staining, as listed below.
-One or more of these tests will be required in roughly 40-45% of new exams and may add $12-$48 to the new exam fee, depending upon the number of tests performed.
+One or more of these tests will be required in most new exams and may add $12-$48 to the new exam fee, depending upon the number of tests performed.

 Schirmer Tear test

 Schirmer Tear test for assessment of tearing ability.

 Staining tests allow for more specific corneal evaluation with slit lamp use, if a corneal abnormality suspected.

 After performing the new eye examination, Dr. Cooley takes a few minutes to input the findings into your pets medical record.
 For 95% of patients a diagnosis is made, and she will discuss options for your pets eye care.
 She may recommend no therapy, medical therapy, monitoring, a minor procedure, and/or surgery.
 In 5% of patients, she will have a clinical suspicion of the disease process, however Additional Diagnostic Tests are needed to confirm the diagnosis.